bmentges/brainiak_api/docs/source/services/links.rst

     ]
   }

-The possible link relations are (defined in the ``rel`` key):
+Defined by the ``rel`` key, the possible link relations are:

 **self**

-The resource URI itself, i.e. an identifier to the link's context.
+The resource URL itself, i.e. an identifier to the resource that owns the links.

 Method: GET